 There are three ways in which the pet parents can look at Last Ripple –

-- Reach out to Last Ripple and hand over the pet’s remains and the cost will be managed by the pet parents while Last Ripple through its volunteers will manage the pet’s tree near the parents’ locality
+- Reach out to Last Ripple and hand over the pet’s remains and the cost will be managed by the pet parents while Last Ripple through its volunteers will manage the pet’s tree near the parents’ locality.

 What is your personal bond with Trees?

 Law school was the changing point in my life.
 I was an introvert, not knowing what to do in my life.
 I chose Law and I ended up being lost in law school.
-And trust me, being lost in law school is miserable., I did not know what to do in the first year of law school.
+And trust me, being lost in law school is miserable, I did not know what to do in the first year of law school.

-I come from Christ University which is one of the greenest campuses from South India and used to visit the campus every day for attendance.
+I come from Christ University which is one of the greenest campuses in South India and used to visit the campus every day for attendance.
 Whenever I used to feel restless I used to come out of the class and sit next to the trees.